When you have a Nespresso machine at home, all you need to do is hit the button for a fantastic cup of joe.

 • The Pixie, Inissia, and CitiZ versions have two flashing buttons that you hold simultaneously for around three seconds.

-• Press the three coffee buttons on the Prodigio at the same time.
+• Press the three coffee buttons on the Prodigio simultaneously.
 Hold them in place for three to six seconds.

-In this complete article, you can find an in-depth look at the different ways to descale your Nespresso machine and how to turn on the descaling mode on your machine.
+In this comprehensive article, you will find an in-depth look at the various methods for descaling your Nespresso machine, along with instructions on how to activate the descaling mode on your machine.

 How do descaling solutions work?